gdsfactory/gdsfactory/docs/developer.md

 # Installation

-We support Python 3.10, 3.11 and 3.12, and recommend [VSCode](https://code.visualstudio.com/) IDE and UV.
+We support Python 3.10, 3.11, 3.12 and 3.13, and recommend [VSCode](https://code.visualstudio.com/) IDE and UV.

+However we recommend python3.11 or 3.12 as some extensions may not work on python3.13 yet.

 ## Installation for users